AMI Concurrent M.Ed. in Montessori Education FAQs

 I have already submitted references to my AMI training institute.
 Do I need new/different letters of recommendation for my Loyola application?

-Loyola will accept copies of your letters of recommendation that were submitted to your partner institute; however, these copies must come directly from the institute.
+Loyola will accept copies of your letters of recommendation that were submitted to your partner institute; however, these letters must be academic or professional references.
+In addition, the reference letters must be sent to Loyola directly from the affiliate institute.
 Be sure Loyola receives three letters of recommendation in total.

 If I choose not to apply for Loyola’s Montessori Graduate program this year, can I apply once I’ve finished my AMI training?

 No. You must apply for Loyola’s concurrent Montessori graduate program at the same time you apply for admission to the AMI partner institute.
 You must register and pay tuition to Loyola for the semesters you are in training at your partner institute in order for that coursework to be graded and credited toward the M.Ed.
 You cannot receive credit for AMI courses completed prior to being enrolled at Loyola.

 However, if you miss the application deadline for the concurrent program, you will have the option of applying to the M.Ed. program instead, which can begin immediately after your AMI training.

 Once my application is complete, how long will I wait to learn if I’ve been admitted?